I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 The Greeks transformed a practical roofing system into part of the artistic programme (even rainwater became sculptural).

-Unlike Roman architecture, there were no major arches, no vaults, and no domes.
+Unlike Roman architecture, arches played little role in major Greek temple construction, and there were no vaults, and no domes.
 Loads travel almost entirely through compression.

 The largest Greek temples required thousands of tonnes of stone, and the Parthenon was constructed almost entirely from Mount Pentelicus marble.
-Pentelic marble fine grain, had high compressive strength, and included a slight golden tint caused by iron content.
+Pentelic marble fine grain, had high compressive strength, included a slight golden tint caused by iron content, and it developed a warm honey-coloured appearance with age.

 The quarry was about 20 km from Athens, and the technique involved manually cutting channels around blocks, inserting wooden wedges, then wetting them to separate stone from bedrock.